 Omisoka: How Do Japanese Spend the New Year’s Eve?

 Omisoka is Japanese New Year’s Eve and there are some traditions, which has been done for many years.
-You can see the Shinto value here, putting a great importance on cleaning which is considered to be a sacred rite.
-Let’s take a look at Japanese tradition in Omisoka.
+You can see the Shinto value here, putting a great importance on cleaning, which is considered to be a sacred rite.
+Let’s take a look at the Japanese tradition in Omisoka.

 Brief History of Omisoka